Lance Hool

-Lance Hool is a Mexican film director, film producer, and actor.
+Lance Winston Hool Kamffer is a Mexican and American filmmaker and actor.
 He directed the action films Missing in Action 2: The Beginning (1985) and Steel Dawn (1987), the war film One Man's Hero (1999), and the romantic drama film 2 Hearts (2020).
-He also founded the Santa Fe-based film studio Santa Fe Studios in 2011.
+He founded the Santa Fe-based film studio Santa Fe Studios in 2011.

-Early life
+Early life, family and education

-Hool was born in Mexico and grew up in Mexico City in a family largely involved in the film industry.
-According to him, his great-grandfather worked as a financier for Charlie Chaplin.
+Hool was born and raised in Mexico City, the son of an American father and a Mexican mother.
+His father, Alan, was a diplomat.
+His mother, Constanza, was an actress, dancer and choreographer who co-founded Ballet Folklórico de México.
+His maternal great-grandfather was painter David Alfaro Siqueiros.
+According to Hool, his great-grandfather worked as a financier for Charlie Chaplin.
 Hool and his brother were childhood friends of Bill Richardson, the governor of New Mexico from 2003 to 2011.
+His brother, Conrad, is also a filmmaker.

 Hool attended the Universidad de las Américas Puebla, graduating with a B.A. and an M.B.A.

 Career

-Hool made his acting debut in the Howard Hawks film Rio Lobo, which was released in 1970 and was Hawks's last film before his death.
+Hool made his acting debut in the Howard Hawks film Rio Lobo (1970), Hawks's last film before his death.
 He worked in the Mexican film industry for 20 years, and was the U.S. representative for the Mexican national film distribution company Pelmex between 1977 and 1980.
+During the 1970s, he co-starred in two Jorge Rivero Westerns, El payo - un hombre contra el mundo!
+(1972) and El payo - la montaña del diablo (1974), and played a supporting role in the American horror film Dogs (1977).

-He produced the thriller films Wolf Lake (1978), 10 to Midnight (1983), and The Evil That Men Do (1984), the adventure film Flipper (1996), and the comedy films Pure Luck (1991) with Sean Daniel and McHale's Navy (1997).
+In America, Hool produced the thriller films Wolf Lake (1978), 10 to Midnight (1983), and The Evil That Men Do (1984), the adventure film Flipper (1996), and the comedy films Pure Luck (1991) with Sean Daniel and McHale's Navy (1997).
 Hool directed the Chuck Norris–starring action film Missing in Action 2: The Beginning, which was released in 1985.
 He also directed the 1987 science fiction action film Steel Dawn.
 It starred Patrick Swayze and was produced by Hool with his brother, Conrad Hool.
 Walter Goodman of The New York Times wrote, "Steel Dawn, ... has been directed by Lance Hool to emphasize Mr. Swayze's biceps," and Los Angeles Times critic Michael Wilmington wrote, "Hool directs all this so lethargically you might suspect he's gone missing in action himself."
 Hool directed and produced the historical war film One Man's Hero, about John Riley and the Saint Patrick's Battalion's role in the Mexican–American War, which was released in 1999.
 Hool cast his sons Brett and Jason in the film.
 For the Los Angeles Times, Kevin Thomas wrote in a review of the film that it was "directed with vigor and passion by Hool", while Paul Cullum of LA Weekly called his direction "flaccid".
-Hool then executive produced the Simon Wincer film Crocodile Dundee in Los Angeles (2001) and the Tony Scott film Man on Fire (2004).
+Hool then produced the Simon Wincer film Crocodile Dundee in Los Angeles (2001) and executive produced the Tony Scott film Man on Fire (2004).